frednora/gramado/README.md

-# kernel - Polar D8 kernel
+# Gramado OS

+Gramado OS.
 This project includes basicaly the bootloader, the core kernel and the init process.

 > [!IMPORTANT]
 > Polar D8 kernel is in a pre-alpha state, and only suitable for use by developers.